 All year round destination.
 Due to its position on the equator and its altitude, Quito’s temperature varies greatly between night and day.
 Daytime temperatures average 23-25ºC, while at night temperatures drop to around 10ºC.
 In general, days are clear in the morning and cloud over in the afternoon, with rain common in the afternoon.
 The drier season runs from the end of May to the end September, with another brief summertime in early December (which coincides nicely with the city’s fiestas).

-Call us on 858 345 1763 to start planning your vacation to Hacienda San Agustin de Callo or take a look at our itineraries to Ecuador
+To start planning your vacation to Hacienda San Agustin de Callo

 Enveloped in the foothills of Ecuador's Cotopaxi volcano, the historic and unique Hacienda San Agustin de Callo is built on the site of an Incan fortress and the perfect base to explore the National Park and beautiful surrounding Andean villages.

 Set at the foothill of the Andes, the unique family-run Hacienda de San Agustin is steeped in history.
 The current hacienda is set on the site of a 15th century Incan palace, which was also once an Agustin convent.
 Today, relics of the past still remain, with a significant part of the Incan walls preserved and carefully blended with the more recent architecture.
 The central courtyard itself is a fine example of different eras, with Inca, Spanish colonial and Republic styles all existing side by side.